ncspimenta/bolsonaro-foreign-policy/IPRI_Data/README.md

 - `27-visualization-wordcloud-un-19to22.R`: Generates a wordcloud from Bolsonaro's UNGA speeches from 2019 to 2022.
 Output: `fig_27_wordcloud_un19to22.png`.

 - `28-visualization-bigrams-un-19to22.R`: Extracts and visualizes the 15 most frequent bigrams from Bolsonaro's UNGA speeches (2019-2022).
 Output: `fig_28_bigram_un19to22.png`.

+- `29-visualization-wordcloud-speech-ambassadors.R`: Generates a wordcloud from Bolsonaro's 2022 speech to ambassadors.
+Output: `fig_29_wordcloud_ambassadors.png`.

+- `30-visualization-bigrams-ambassadors.R`: Extracts and visualizes the 15 most frequent bigrams from Bolsonaro's speech to ambassadors (2022).
+Output: `fig_30_bigram_ambassadors.png`.

 All scripts are written in R and located in the `/scripts/` directory.